Communist Youth League of China: History

+Early history

-Founded in May 1920, it was originally named as the Socialist Youth League of China.
-While the CCP was officially established in July 1921, the Chinese Socialist Youth League was organized prior to the CCP's establishment.
-In May 1922, the 1st National Congress (全国代表大会 (全國代表大會, Quánguó Dàibiǎo Dàhuì)) of the League was held under the leadership of the CCP, and therefore became a unified organization in China.
-In the 3rd National Congress in January 1925, the Chinese Socialist Youth League was renamed as the Chinese Communist Youth League.
-After the Second Sino-Japanese War, in order to adapt to the new social and political situation, it was officially renamed as the Chinese New Democracy Youth League in April 1949.
+The first local organizations of the league were established in May 1920 prior to the establishment of the Chinese Communist Party (CCP) itself.
+The predecessor of the CYLC, the Shanghai Socialist Youth League, was founded in August 1920 by Chen Duxiu and Li Dazhao.
+In May 1922, the 1st National Congress (全国代表大会 (全國代表大會, Quánguó Dàibiǎo Dàhuì)) of the League was led by the CCP, and therefore became a unified organization in China named the Socialist Youth League of China (社会主义青年团).
+It was initially under the command and financial backing of the Communist International.
+In the 3rd Party National Congress in January 1925, the Chinese Socialist Youth League was renamed as the Chinese Communist Youth League.
+During the Second Sino-Japanese War, it assisted the Second United Front.
+In November 1936, the Communist Youth League was reorganized into the Youth National Salvation Association.
+After the Second Sino-Japanese War, in order to adapt to the new social and political situation, it was officially renamed as the Chinese New Democracy Youth League (新民主主义青年团) in April 1949.

+Mao Zedong era

-Later in May 1957, its name as the Chinese Communist Youth League was resumed, historically combining the congresses of all three leagues (the Chinese Socialist Youth League, the Chinese Communist Youth League as well as the Chinese New Democracy Youth League).
+In May 1957, its name as the Chinese Communist Youth League was resumed, historically combining the congresses of all three leagues (the Chinese Socialist Youth League, the Chinese Communist Youth League as well as the Chinese New Democracy Youth League).

 Prior to the Cultural Revolution, the CYLC was a major mass organization which had an important role in political mobilization and implementing party-state policies.
 During the Cultural Revolution, the CYLC was accused of revisionism and stopped operating in 1966.
 Various local CYLC operations began resuming after the end of the Cultural Revolution and the CYLC resumed national operations in 1978.